The Future of Web Development: Trends to Watch

 }

-Distributed Data and State Management
+Distributed State Management

 4. Immersive Web Experiences